pixelsdb/pixels/pixels-example/README.md

 # pixels-example

-`pixels-example` contains the example code of using the APIs in Pixels.
+`pixels-example` contains the examples of using the Pixels APIs.